Example clinical scenario

 - For information on the genes that are included on different gene panels for constitutional (germline) testing, see the NHS Genomic Medicine Service signed-off panels resource.

-- A record of discussion (RoD) form is required prior to constitutional (germline) tests.
+- A record of discussion (RoD) form is required prior to testing.
 If you have not completed an RoD form before and/or do not have access to one, please review this Knowledge Hub article on how to complete an RoD form.

-- Depending on the details you provide and the test that is chosen, a range of different genomic investigation techniques will be applied to your patient’s/their family’s (if appropriate) DNA.
+- Depending on the details you provide and the test that is chosen, a range of different genomic investigation techniques will be applied to your patient’s DNA.
 These tests include (but are not restricted to):

-- These somatic genomic tests are all performed on formalin-fixed tumour samples.
-Liaise with your local cellular pathology department to confirm local contract and request arrangements.
+- For tumour profile tests of ER-positive, HER2-negative breast cancers, liaise with your local cellular pathology department to confirm local contract and request arrangements.

 - NHS England: National Genomic Test Directory and eligibility criteria (note that somatic (tumour) tests are listed in the directory for cancer, while constitutional (germline) tests are listed in the directory for rare and inherited disease)